kathryn-avanade/Project/README.md

 * **Delete:** Delete a plant that has died or been dug up
 * **Update:** Update the record of the plant with when it was last watered

+To further explain my idea, I have written a short description for the user:

+"Enter the name of your plant, the garden in which it is planted, the date it was planted and when it was last watered.
+Click 'plants' in the navigation
+    bar to see all the plants in the database and see where they have been planted.
+Click the 'water' link to update the record when you have watered a plant.
+    If your plant unfortunately dies, click 'dig up' next to the plant record."

+<span id="ProjMan">Contents</span>
 **Project Management**

 * I have used azure devops which you can find a link to here: